onap/vnfrqts-requirements/docs/Chapter7.rst

   xNF information.
 The text files must be written in the same directory as the one from which the playbook is being executed.
-A text file must be created for the xNF playbook run targets/affects, with the name ‘<VNFname>_results.txt’ into which any desired output from each respective VM/xNF must be written.
+A text file must be created for the xNF playbook run targets/affects, with the name â€˜<VNFname>_results.txtâ€™ into which any desired output from each respective VM/xNF must be written.
-* R-51442 The xNF **SHOULD** use playbooks that are designed to automatically ‘rollback’ to the original state in case of any errors for actions that change state of the xNF (e.g., configure).
+* R-51442 The xNF **SHOULD** use playbooks that are designed to automatically â€˜rollbackâ€™ to the original state in case of any errors for actions that change state of the xNF (e.g., configure).

  NOTE: In case rollback at the playbook level is not supported or possible,